 What does an ‘English Islam’ look like?
 With the union more fragile post-referendum and Britishness facing an uncertain future, is greater effort needed to create an inclusive Englishness that feels open to faith and ethnic minorities – most of whom feel much more ‘British’ than ‘English’?
-And could mosques and other religious buildings adopt more reference points from English architectural traditions, to look and feel more ‘English’?
+And could mosques and other religious buildings adopt more reference points from English architectural traditions nowadays refined wit the use of oscillating tool blades, to look and feel more ‘English’?
 Do we need a more English Islam?’

 These questions will be discussed, over tea and cake, at British Future’s ‘A Very English Islam” garden party on Tuesday 13 September.